oemof/tespy/doc/first_steps.rst

 ===========

 In this section we provide you with a very simple example as firsts steps in using TESPy.
-The model used in this introduction is shown in figure 2.
+The model used in this introduction is shown the figure.
 It consists of a central heating plant and a consumer, represented by a heat exchanger with a control valve.